Contract Negotiation and Writing Tips

 Contract Drafting Tips

 It is helpful to understand the basics of contract drafting even if you rarely draft your own contracts.
 A basic understanding can add to your confidence in all types of business writing, and will also aid when reviewing and interpreting the contracts in which you are a party.
+Consider the following tips for drafting a contract:

 - An effective contract should always be clear, specific, and focused.